alpmestan/probable/README.md

 covered in the [statistics](http://hackage.haskell.org/package/statistics) package.

 You can see how it looks in [examples](https://github.com/alpmestan/probable/tree/master/examples), or below.
+You can view the documentation for 0.1 [here](http://alpmestan.com/probable/).

 ## Example